-The work outlined in this Section shall be included in the lump sum price for Section 01200-Meetings as indicated in Item No. [XX] in the Schedule of Prices.
+The work outlined in this Section shall be included in the lump sum price for Section 01200-Meetings as indicated in Item No. A1.01 of the Bid Form.

 Preconstruction Meeting

 The Contractor shall be prepared to discuss the following subjects, at a minimum: